 Here are some recommendations:

-• Zentis Osaka in Umeda ($$) – Located within a few minutes walk to Osaka Station.
+- Zentis Osaka in Umeda ($$) – Located within a few minutes walk to Osaka Station.
 They have studio apartments as well as family rooms for those who want bigger accommodations.

-• InterContinental Osaka ($$$) – Also located within a few minutes walk from Osaka station, this hotel is very convenient with many amenities nearby
+- InterContinental Osaka ($$$) – Also located within a few minutes walk from Osaka station, this hotel is very convenient with many amenities nearby

-• Hotel Noum Osaka ($$) – A cute modern hotel located one station away from Osaka-Umeda station.
+- Hotel Noum Osaka ($$) – A cute modern hotel located one station away from Osaka-Umeda station.

-• Umedaholic ($$) – Small hotel near Osaka-Umeda station and close to the city center.
+- Umedaholic ($$) – Small hotel near Osaka-Umeda station and close to the city center.

-• Guesthouse Ten-roku ($) – Female-only dorm, perfect for solo travelers who are looking to save on accommodations.
+- Guesthouse Ten-roku ($) – Female-only dorm, perfect for solo travelers who are looking to save on accommodations.

-Osaka Itinerary for first-timers
+Osaka Itinerary for First-timers

-Below I have provided two types of itineraries depending on what type of traveler you are.
+Traveling around Osaka and the Kansai region often means you’ll be moving from city to city.
+I have provided two types of itineraries depending on what type of traveler you are.
 Some people prefer to squeeze in as much as they can, while others prefer to travel a bit slower.

-• Day 3: Explore Kyoto (stay overnight in Osaka)
+- Day 3: Explore Kyoto

-• Day 4: Day trip to Nara (stay overnight in Osaka)
+- Day 4: Day trip to Nara

-• Day 5: Kobe
+- Day 5: Day trip to Kobe

-• Day 6: Himeji
+- Day 6: Day trip to Himeji

-• Day 7: Hiroshima
+- Day 7: Day trip to Hiroshima

-• Day 8: Take the train back to Osaka and fly out
+- Day 8: Take the train back to Osaka and fly out

 The itinerary above assumes you have at least 8 days in Kansai.
 But if you have fewer days, you can easily tailor this itinerary by omitting some cities.
 Out of all the cities I listed above, Osaka and Kyoto are definitely the two must-visit places.
 For other cities, you can choose whether you want to visit them on the same trip or leave it for later, so you have an excuse to come back 🙂

-The advantage of this itinerary is of course you get to see a lot more than just the usual Osaka / Kyoto / Nara.
-On the other hand, the disadvantage is that you’ll need to get a JR Pass, which will cost more.
+On the other hand, the disadvantage is that you’ll probably need to get a JR pass, which will cost more.
 On top of that, you need to be strategic about how to use the JR pass since they are only valid for 5 days maximum.
-See the “Do I need a JR Pass” section for more information.
 You’ll also need to move around quite a bit with this itinerary, which might be tiring for some people.

 Another option is to stay put in Osaka, which makes for a more chilled-out itinerary, but you can still get out of Osaka on these day trips:

-• Day 2: Go to Kyoto
+- Day 2: Take the train to Kyoto

 Below I have outlined each city and what you can expect to see, so you can decide for yourself whether it’s worth visiting or not.